jepettoruti/coolapi_fakebook/README.md

 I use Rspec for tests.

+An important assumption is that there is a single Coolpay API key, which is going to be used by our service to connect to Coolpay.
+If multiple users use our service, then authentication and validation of users need to happen on our side, not by using many Coolpay keys.

+At the moment, the app is just a basic wrapper around the Coolpay API, but it's intended to be a foundation for adding more features.

 ## Configuration
 The app uses environment variables to receive configuration parameters such as secrets.
 The following settings are required, and can be passed as ENV or using a dotenv file.